Dry Tortugas National Park: Fort Jefferson

 An account of a visit to the fort at the Dry Tortugas by President Franklin D. Roosevelt and Justice-to-be Robert H. Jackson can be found in Jackson's book That Man: An Insider's Portrait of Franklin D. Roosevelt.

 History of African Americans on the island

 Fort Jefferson was home to African Americans not only as enslaved persons but also as Union Soldiers, freedmen and prisoners.
 Starting in 1847, the United States Army Corps of Engineers hired enslaved laborers.
 Between 1847 and 1860, approximately 17% of Key West's enslaved people were leased to the Corp as laborers.
-The majority of the enslaved people working at Fort Jefferson were men, who were the base of the hard, unskilled workers.
-Some were also employed as domestic servants, boatmen and cooks.
-Enslaved women were also present.
-They did the wash and some cooking.
-After the Emancipation Proclamation, some freed African American men enlisted in the Union Army.
-The 82nd Colored Infantry was stationed at Fort Jefferson near the end of the Civil War.
-Between 1861 and 1871, there were African Americans held as military prisoners at the fort.
+After the Emancipation Proclamation, the use of slave labor at the Fort was discontinued.
+The 82nd Colored Infantry, made up of Black soldiers from Louisiana, was stationed at Fort Jefferson at the end of the Civil War.